mrbelowski/CrewChiefV4/README.txt

 "Where should I attack / where am I faster / where can I attack": If the app has enough data, will report the corner name where you're gaining the most time on the guy in front
 "Where should I defend / where am I slower / where is he faster / where will he attack": If the app has enough data, will report the corner name where you're losing the most time to the guy behind
 "Read corner names / corner names / tell me the corner names": read out each corner name when you hit the mid-point of the corner, for this lap only (useful to test corner name mappings)
+"pitstop add [X liters]" (adds X amount of fuel next pitstop, this option is iRacing only) "pitstop tearoff / pitstop windscreen" (enable next pitstop, this option is iRacing only) "pitstop fast repair / pitstop repair" (enable fast repair next pitstop, this option is iRacing only) "pitstop clear all" (clears all selected pitstop options, this option is iRacing only) "pitstop clear tyres (clears all tyre selections" next pitstop, this option is iRacing only) "pitstop clear tearoff / pitstop clear windscreen" (clears tearoff selection next pitstop, this option is iRacing only) "pitstop clear fast repair" (clears fast repair selection next pitstop, this option is iRacing only) "pitstop clear fuel" (clears fuel refueling next pitstop, this option is iRacing only) "pitstop change all tyres" (change all tyres next pitstop, this option is iRacing only) "pitstop change left front tyre" (change left front tyre next pitstop, this option is iRacing only) "pitstop change right front tyre" (change right front tyre next pitstop, this option is iRacing only) "pitstop change left rear tyre" (change left rear tyre next pitstop, this option is iRacing only) "pitstop change right rear tyre" (change right rear tyre next pitstop, this option is iRacing only) "pitstop change tyres pressure [ new value ]" (change right rear tyre pressure next pitstop, this option is iRacing only) "pitstop change left front tyre pressure [ new value ]" (change left front tyre next pressure pitstop, this option is iRacing only)
+"pitstop change right front tyre pressure [ new value ]" (change right front tyre pressure next pitstop, this option is iRacing only)
+"pitstop change left rear tyre pressure [ new value ]" (change left rear tyre pressure next pitstop, this option is iRacing only)
+"pitstop change right rear tyre pressure [ new value ]" (change right rear tyre pressure next pitstop, this option is iRacing only)

 Speech recognition customisation